mohitk05/my-website/posts/2023/nodejs-ipv6.md

 ---
-title: Node.js HTTP and a misconfigured IPv6 router
+title: Node.js HTTP and a misconfigured WiFi router
 date: 2023-11-15
 description: Discovering a Node.js behaviour by accident
 tags: